 Work out what is the seam allowance of the hem.
 This means how much extra fabric is added to the length of the item to allow for the hem.

-Decide if you want a double fold hem which is comprised of equal folds or unequal.
+Decide if you want a double fold hem that is comprised of equal folds or unequal.

-As a general rule, fold equally for narrow hems and unequally for wider hems.
+As a general rule, fold equally for narrow double fold hems and unequally for wider hems.